2018ik/2018ik.github.io/_wiki/one_piece_work.markdown

 ## Background

 The **one piece work** refers to the children's, young people and campus work all being part of a single work.
+There should be no artificial division of labor based on age; the work for the next generation should be part of the one work of building up the church.

 ## Significance